marienahapetian/forms-contact/readme.txt

 * Spam.
 Block IP address, so the user will not be able to send any message from that iP.
 * Trash.
 Delete the submission.
 * The same as standard inbox mail you may select submissions, make bulk of them as read/unread spam/not spam, remove selected at once.
-* When you click show and open the submission message, you may delete it from inside and if message has some attachment you may download it by one simple click
+* When you click show and open the submission message, you may delete it from inside and if message has some attachment you may download it by one simple click.
 * Plus, search bar will help you quickly find required submission.

 ### Step 5.
 Newsletter Manager (Pro)

 * Choose The Forms.
-Here select the form you need (form will be displayed in case it has at least one subscriber)
+Here select the form you need (form will be displayed in case it has at least one subscriber).
 * Emails in One Flow.
 Choose how many newsletter emails should be sent at once.
 * Interval Between Mailings.
 Choose the interval between each flow.
 * Email Subject.
 Write newsletter email subject.